 Homestays

 The VWPP provides this type of housing because it encourages our students’ daily immersion in the language and culture of France.
 Every semester students say their spoken French and understanding of French culture have improved greatly mainly through daily contact with their French speaking hosts, specifically through dinner conversation and daily interactions with their hosts at home.
-These situations vary widely but you will ordinarily have daily contact with your hosts.
+These situations vary widely but you will ordinarily have daily contact with their hosts.

 In general, if you are ready to try new things and to adapt to French customs, living in a « chambre chez l’habitant » can be a rewarding experience that provides an opportunity to observe and interact with French people, and a good resource to help you improve your spoken French and learn first hand how Parisians live.

 Unlike “homestays” such as a high school student might have with a host or exchange family, you will be welcomed as an adult paying guest in a room in a French home, and much of the contact you have will depend on your personality and efforts, and the personalities and efforts of the person(s) with whom you will be living.
-You are over 18 years old and will be accorded the freedom as well as the responsibilities of an adult.
+You will be accorded the freedom as well as the responsibilities of an adult.
 You will not have a curfew and will have your own keys to the host’s home.
 However, out of courtesy and for your safety, you need to keep the people you are living with informed of your comings and goings, especially if you will be out overnight or traveling.

 The VWPP provides you with a checklist of specifics to your housing situation to help you when you arrive in Paris.
 During your first week in your homestay, you should make sure that you understand them: room upkeep, use of kitchen and bath facilities, mealtimes, and so on.